Azure-Samples/ms-identity-python-flask-webapp-authentication/AppCreationScripts/README.md

 1. Select **Save** to save your changes.

+1. In the app's registration screen, click on the **Certificates & secrets** blade in the left to open the page where we can generate secrets and upload certificates.
+1. In the **Client secrets** section, click on **New client secret**:
+   - Type a key description (for instance `app secret`),
+   - Select one of the available key durations (**In 1 year**, **In 2 years**, or **Never Expires**) as per your security concerns.
+   - The generated key value will be displayed when you click the **Add** button.
+Copy the generated value for use in the steps later.
+   - You'll need this key later in your code's configuration files.
+This key value will not be displayed again, and is not retrievable by any other means, so make sure to note it from the Azure portal before navigating to any other screen or blade.

-#### Configure the client app (PythonAuthenticationSample) to use your app registration
+#### Configure the app app (PythonAuthenticationSampleMyOrg) to use your app registration

 Open the project in your IDE to configure the code.

 > In the steps below, "ClientID" is the same as "Application ID" or "AppId".

-1. Open the `ProfileSPA\src\utils\authConfig.js` file
+1. Open the `config.py` file

+1. Find the app key `default-value-enter-your-tenant-id-here` and replace the existing value with your Azure AD tenant ID.

-1. Find the app key `Enter the Client Id (aka 'Application ID')` and replace the existing value with the application ID (clientId) of the `PythonAuthenticationSample` application copied from the Azure portal.
+1. Find the app key `default-value-enter-your-client-id-here` and replace the existing value with the application ID (clientId) of the `PythonAuthenticationSampleMyOrg` application copied from the Azure portal.

-1. Find the app key `Enter the API scopes as declared in the app registration 'Expose an Api' blade in the form of 'api://{client_id}/.default'` and replace the existing value with service.Scope.
+1. Find the app key `default-value-enter-your-client-secret-here` and replace the existing value with the key you saved during the creation of the `PythonAuthenticationSampleMyOrg` app, in the Azure portal.

 ## Running the sample